Free Trade Zones in Malaysia: Purpose & Types

 The Digital Free Trade Zone is a strategic national initiative, led by the Malaysia Digital Economy Corporation (MDEC) to drive seamless cross-border trade through digitalisation and to facilitate access of local SMEs to vast opportunities in global markets via e-commerce.

-The purpose of Digital Free Trade Zone is to intensify Malaysia’s participation in cross border e-commerce.
-It focuses on driving export for local SMEs capitalising on digitalisation and opportunities in e-commerce and attracting investment to set up regional e-Commerce fulfilment hubs in Malaysia.
+The purpose of the Digital Free Trade Zone is to intensify Malaysia’s participation in cross-border e-commerce.
+It focuses on driving export for local SMEs capitalising on digitalisation and opportunities in e-commerce and attracting investment to set up regional e-commerce fulfilment hubs in Malaysia.

 In general, there is a total of 3 types of Free Trade Zones in Malaysia.
 They are: